tino-kuptz/image-manipulate/Readme.md

 Opacity: same as CSS, `0` = transparent, `1` = full visible

-## Quick check for image generation
-This container has a gui where you can enter your json and check the output.

-Simple browse to the root directory of the url

 ### more?
 More steps might come from time to time, as soon as I need them.
 In case you need some - feel free to issue a pull request.

 ## Development and building